Please note: This post contains affiliate links.

 While helicopters aboard expedition ships are rare, I highly recommend you take advantage of this option if it is offered.
 When we were aboard the Kapitan Khlebnikov Russian icebreaker with Quark expeditions, we transferred ashore via helicopter as zodiac transfers are not an option.

 Seeing Antarctica from above allows you to view its vastness and beauty from different perspective and truly appreciate its White Continent moniker.

 TOP TIP: Include penguins, another helicopter, or your ship to provide a sense of scale for the icebergs you are flying above.

 While we didn’t get to indulge in scuba diving on either trip, we are amazed by the over/under pictures we’ve seen of icebergs, penguins diving in their element and playful sea lions checking out the divers.

 When we were aboard Lindblad Expeditions, we had David Doubilet and Jennifer Hayes, two supremely talented National Geographic photographers, aboard.
 Having the opportunity to see the world beneath the ice would be mesmerizing.

-TIP: To do this requires dry suit certification and using special regulators that won’t freeze in cold temperatures.
+TOP TIP: To do this requires dry suit certification and using special regulators that won’t freeze in cold temperatures.